Blog

 Does the agency serve areas outside Burleson?

 Yes.
-The service area covers SW Fort Worth and Burleson including neighborhoods and communities such as Hidden Creek, Joshua Farms, Briar Meadow, Summer Creek, and Rendon, as well as Crowley, Everman, Kennedale, Mansfield, Cleburne, Alvarado, and other nearby communities in Tarrant and Johnson counties.
+The service area covers SW Fort Worth and Burleson including neighborhoods such as Hidden Creek, Joshua Farms, Briar Meadow, Summer Creek, and Rendon, as well as Crowley, Everman, Kennedale, Mansfield, Cleburne, Alvarado, and other nearby communities in Tarrant and Johnson counties.

 What happens if Family Healthcare denies a home health authorization?